General Reviews

 The Outer Banks are a favorite of many good photographers; thus, it is often difficult to create truly unique images.
 Few images, however, capture the emotional and spiritual connection for this place I call home.

-As Arnie Zann says, "Interpret; don’t just record," or as Margo Taussig Pinkerton would advise, "Develop your own style to seek your own vision."
+As the late Arnie Zann used to say, "Interpret; don’t just record," or as Margo Taussig Pinkerton would advise, "Develop your own style to seek your own vision."
 Thus began my private mentorship with Barefoot Contessa Photo Adventures, and yes, the adventure was in my own backyard.

 Mentoring has allowed me to develop and explore my unique style while having expert and trusted advisors to refine my approach, making for better images; may I even say great images.
-With Margo and Arnie’s guidance, I have been able to create images which are personally gratifying.
+With Margo’s guidance, I have been able to create images which are personally gratifying.

 It has been the best investment I’ve made to advance my love of photography.